Sarina Zhou

 Student, University of Leeds

-Economics and Politics student at the University of Leeds, from near Stuttgart, Germany.
-My research project aimed to create an effective mentoring approach that supports the development of self-esteem in shy children after their transition to secondary school.
 I was part of a team of four scholars who are working together with Durham University to research what makes a successful Multi-Academy Trust serving disadvantaged communities.
 In particular, we focused on the Laidlaw Schools Trust, which comprises seven schools in the North of England that predominantly serve disadvantaged pupils.
 Overall, this is part of the effort to reduce the attainment gap between disadvantaged pupils and their more affluent peers.
-I recently completed my LiA project by volunteering for the Youth & Community Project with Think Pacific in Fiji.
-Currently, I am on a year-long exchange at the National University of Singapore (NUS).
-I would love to talk about international politics, history, football and your all-time favourite Netflix shows!
+After that, I completed my LiA project by volunteering for the Youth & Community Project with Think Pacific in Fiji followed by a year abroad in Singapore.
+Driven by my passion for travel and cultural exchange, I love trying new foods and enjoy meeting people to share ideas.
+Feel free to reach out!

 At Cornell University, students across disciplines are passionate about changing the world.
 Open to first- and second-year students, the Laidlaw Undergraduate Research and Leadership Program provides generous support for student research, offers hands-on leadership development and reflection, and encourages students to reinvest their knowledge to help others succeed.
 Laidlaw Scholars are part of an international network of like-minded leaders.